berkeley-dsep-infra/datahub/docs/admins/howto/clusterswitch.md

 ## Manually deploy a hub to staging
 Finally, we can attempt to deploy a hub to the new cluster!
 Any hub will do, but we should start with a low-traffic hub (eg:  https://dev.datahub.berkeley.edu).

 First, check the hub's configs for any node pools that need updating.
 Typically, this is just the core pool.

+Second, update `hubploy.yaml` for this hub and point it to the new cluster you've created.

 After this is done, add the changes to your feature branch (but don't push).
 After that, deploy a hub manually:

 		hubploy deploy dev hub staging

 When the deploy is done, visit that hub and confirm that things are working.

 ## Manually deploy remaining hubs to staging and prod
-Now, update the remaining hubs' configs to point to the new core pool and use `hubploy` to deploy them to staging as with the previous step.
+Now, update the remaining hubs' configs to point to the new node pools and `hubploy.yaml` to the cluster.

+Then use `hubploy` to deploy them to staging as with the previous step.
 The easiest way to do this is to have a list of hubs in a text file, and iterate over it with a `for` loop:

 		for x in $(cat hubs.txt); do hubploy deploy ${x} hub staging; done for x in $(cat hubs.txt); do hubploy deploy ${x} hub prod; done